John Holt plc: Origins

 The company traces its origins to 1862 when John Holt, 20 years old at the time, with £27 in his pocket, sailed from Liverpool to take up an appointment as a shop assistant in a grocery store in Fernando Po (now part of Equatorial Guinea).
 Five years later, he bought out his employer, and he was joined by his brother Jonathan.
 In 1868, Jonathan bought a schooner, which enabled the brothers to open more trading posts in West Africa.
 In 1874 the brothers opened an office in Liverpool.
 In 1881, John entered the palm oil trade.

 In 1884, the brothers formed a partnership, John Holt and Company, to consolidate their business interests.
 Subsequently, John entered into new partnerships, including a venture in Lagos in Nigeria in 1887.

 The Liverpool company

 In 1897, the partnerships were absorbed into a new limited company, John Holt & Co.
 (Liverpool) Ltd. The company built up an extensive produce trade, in which palm oil, palm kernels, rubber and cocoa were exported from Nigeria to England.
 Imports included textiles from Lancashire and bicycles from Birmingham.
 A fleet of ships operated a fortnightly service from Liverpool to West Africa and the Company also had its own fleet of river craft.

 Apart from produce and merchandise, these river craft also carried cash.
-Where banks did not exist, John Holt had strong rooms.
+Where banks did not exist, John Holt had strongrooms.
 Even after banks were established, many Nigerians preferred to deposit their cash with John Holt.

 In 1970, the company was taken over by Lonrho.
 In 2001, Lonrho sold the company to a management-led group of investors.